The Depeche Mode 360 degree video for ‘Going Backwards‘ is blurry and dull

 You can, however, watch the non-360 degree video of the song below that, and it is much nicer.

-As for the song, which in my opinion is one of the best on their excellent new album, you can buy the album Spirit from Amazon.
+As for the song, which in my opinion is one of the best on their excellent new album, you can buy the album Spirit on most major music sites.

 If you would like to watch them play live, Depeche Mode will kick off a world tour in support of Spirit later on this year, with their North American leg starting on August 23rd in Salt Lake City, Utah.